Earl Cochran

 Earl Cochran Jr (April 19, 1981 – October 31, 2025) was an American former professional football player who was a defensive end in the National Football League (NFL).
 He played college football for the Alabama State Hornets and was signed by the Green Bay Packers as an undrafted free agent in 2003.
-He died October 31, 2025.

 Cochran was also a member of the Amsterdam Admirals, Minnesota Vikings, Houston Texans, and California Redwoods.

 College career

 During his senior season at Alabama State University, Cochran amassed 9.5 sacks for the Hornets, which earned him All-SWAC honors.

 Professional career

 Green Bay Packers

 Despite being undrafted, Cochran signed with the Green Bay Packers in 2003.
 During the 2003 preseason Earl suffered season-ending shoulder surgery and was placed on Injured Reserve, which eventually led to his release from the Packers on July 23, 2004.

 Amsterdam Admirals (first stint)

 Cochran played in 10 games, starting two, for the Amsterdam Admirals of NFL Europe during the 2005 NFL Europe season.